 Expanded Testing for Staff and Persons in our Care

-Will all DOC staff and persons in your care be tested for COVID-19?
-(New 5/14/2020)
+Have all DOC staff and persons in your care been tested for COVID-19?

-What will happen to staff who test positive for COVID-19?
-(New 5/14/2020)
+What happens when staff test positive for COVID-19?

-Will test results of persons in your care be shared with their family and loved ones?
-(New 5/14/2020)
+Are test results of PIOC shared with their family and loved ones?